pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 can be customized by specifying `buildOnPreview`.
 {{% /notes %}}

-### Migrating from Pulumi Docker v3
+### Migrating from Docker Provider v3

-Version 3.x of Pulumi Docker is still widely used because it exposes some BuildKit functionality through raw command-line arguments.
+Version 3.x of Docker Provider is still widely used because it exposes some BuildKit functionality through raw command-line arguments.
 The new Docker-Build provider exposes those arguments as top-level fields on the resource.